 Ultimately both savings and better control over product selection can be achieved through working with manufacturers.
 In addition, manufacturers may have additional insights into how best to utilize their products and can help you figure out the best products to use for your company.

-CoVest members have enjoyed many of these relationships, some longstanding and some new, and the significant savings attached to those contracts.
+CoVest Members have had access to many of these relationships, some longstanding and some new, and the significant savings attached to those contracts.
 Perhaps your company should as well.
 We aggregate spend across multiple companies to create a more substantial potential customer base to manufacturers that decide to partner with CoVest.